Nothinel/dotfiles/README.md

 # dotfiles
-All the Dotfiles for my Windows SetUps
+All the Dotfiles for my Windows SetUps including WSL